Treatment Guide8 min readBy Trace Cohen|Last updated: 2026-05-21

 Can men with beards get laser resurfacing?

-Is laser resurfacing safe for darker skin tones in men?
+Is laser resurfacing or Botox better for men?

 Find a Provider Near You